sysolab/syhub-plantomio/README.md

-# Plantomio IoT Monitoring System
+# SyHub - Plantomio IoT Monitoring System

 ![Plantomio](assets/logo.png)

 An integrated IoT monitoring system for sensor data collection, storage, visualization, and automation.
-Plantomio combines MQTT, VictoriaMetrics, and Node-RED to create a powerful platform for IoT projects.
+SyHub combines MQTT, VictoriaMetrics, and Node-RED to create a powerful platform for IoT projects, with Plantomio as the project name.

 ## Table of Contents